 Specialize in one niche at the beginning

 Your portfolio provides an effective means of showing your skills and expertise to potential clients.
 The best place to start when building your portfolio is your business website.
-As a freelancer, you’ll need a website showcasing your work, contacts, and any other pertinent information.
+As a freelance web developer, you’ll need a website showcasing your work, contacts, and any other pertinent information.
 Your goal is to create a reference point where clients can find you and place orders.

 It is often difficult to get work samples at the beginning.
 However, you just need a few websites that you have created or worked on.
 They don’t even have to be client websites.
 Create a few of your own sample sites and apps and add them to your portfolio.

 There is a reason why branding has become a major consideration in business.
-As a freelancer with the success of your business in mind, you should focus on building your brand in the industry.
-As a brand, you not only gain credibility but achieve client loyalty as well.
+As a freelance web developer with the success of your business in mind, you should focus on building your brand in the industry.
+As a brand, you’ll not only gain credibility but achieve client loyalty as well.

-You don’t need a fancy degree to succeed as a freelance web designer and developer.
+You don’t need a fancy degree to succeed as a freelance web developer.
 Learn the current highly demanded languages and technologies, create a portfolio, start networking with fellow programmers, and advertise your business on job boards.
-The most important step in your quest to build a freelance web developer career is to stop dreaming about it and take action today.
+The most important step in your quest to build a freelance web developer career is to stop dreaming about it and take action TODAY!